Brain Training Activities for Visual Attention and Visual Processing

 Tic-Tac-Toe

-Yep.
-Believe it or not, a good old-fashioned game of tic-tac-toe is great for visual cognitive skills.
+Believe it or not, a good old-fashioned game of tic-tac-toe is great for practicing visual cognitive skills.
 Make it even better by playing it with the grid only – no written x’s or o’s.
-In other words, you and your child only point to the grid to “add” you x or o.
-In this way, you add another layer of visual attention to the game.
+In other words, you and your child only point to the grid to “add” x or o.
+This method adds another layer of visual attention to the game.

 Whiteboard Copywork

-You draw something on a whiteboard, then your child draws the exact same thing – paying attention to each and every detail.
-You can draw pictures, letters, words, sentences, math facts, squiggles – anything.
-The goal is to gradually add more detail so that your child has to visually process more at one time.
+You draw something on a whiteboard, then your child draws the same thing – paying attention to every detail.
+You can draw pictures, letters, words, sentences, math facts, squiggles – anything – and ask your child to do the same.
+The goal is to gradually add more detail so that your child visually processes more each time.

 b d p q Tracking Sheets

-These b d p q discrimination worksheets aren’t at all fancy, but they work for a quick and easy brain training activity.
+These b d p q discrimination worksheets aren’t fancy, but they work as a quick and easy brain training activity.
 The directions are included on the worksheets.

 Balloon Games

-Indoor balloon games may not seem like brain training activities, but the use of large motor skills alongside the visual requirements of the games offers additional sensory input that makes a difference!
+Indoor balloon games may not seem like brain training activities, but using large motor skills alongside the visual requirements of the games offers additional sensory input that makes a difference.

-Play whichever of these indoor games you like with balloons: dodge ball, ping pong, catch, or batting.
-(You could use beanbags instead of balloons for some of the games.
+Try these indoor balloon games: dodgeball, ping pong, catch, or batting.
+(Feel free to use beanbags instead of balloons for some of the games.
 Of course, you can play outdoor sports with real balls, too.)

-Monkey Memory – This game is similar to the “What’s Missing?” activity I mentioned above.
+Monkey Memory – This game is similar to the “What’s Missing?” activity mentioned already.
 For a slightly more difficult version, you may prefer Pictureka instead.
-(Playing the games on the Pictureka instruction sheet will be fine, but you can also lay out 6-12 of the cards in a row.
-Ask your child to “make connections” from one card to the next.
-After 30 seconds, secretly remove one or more of the cards and ask your child to determine what’s missing.)
+(Playing the games on the Pictureka instruction sheet will be fine, but you can also lay out 6-12 cards in a row and ask your child to “make connections” from one card to the next.
+After 30 seconds, secretly remove one or more cards and ask your child to determine what’s missing.)

-Blink – This game is a goodie and really stretches all the visual cognitive skills as you match cards based on their characteristics..
+Blink – This game really stretches all the visual cognitive skills as cards are matched based on characteristics.
 It’s fast-paced and takes only a minute or two to complete.

-I Spy Eagle Eye – Are you familiar with Where’s Waldo books?
-This game is very similar, except you’re trying to find the objects before anyone else.
-Kids love it.
+I Spy Eagle Eye – Very similar to Where’s Waldo books, this game expects players to find specific objects before anyone else.

 Quick Pix Animals and Quik Pix Geography – Not only do these games train visual skills, but science and geography, too.
-I love when I can find brain training games that do double duty!
 The goal is to be the first to find a “partner card” from your pile that goes with the card in the middle.

 Scrabble Slam – This fast-paced game requires at least two players.
 The goal is to be the first person to run out of letter cards as you slap them on a word in the middle to change its spelling.
 Besides working on visual processing speed, spelling is reinforced, too.

-If you check your game shelf, I’ll bet you already own at least one or two of these, too!
-These typically take a little longer to play than the card games, but most can be played within 10 minutes.
-You’ll see that most of them go a long way in promoting logical thinking as well as visual cognitive skills.
-Again, they’re listed in no particular order.
+These hands-on games typically take a little longer than card games, but most can be played within 10 minutes.
+Most of them go a long way in promoting both visual cognitive skills and logical thinking.

 Puzzles – All puzzles promote visual cognitive skills.
 Choose a level that challenges, but doesn’t frustrate your child.
 The particular puzzle I’ve linked here is an XXL puzzle.
-I especially like XXL puzzles for children who respond well to movement activities.
-Not to mention, they require some crossing of the midline, another important piece to building cognitive skills.
+Children who respond well to movement activities do well with XXL puzzles.
+Additionally, they require some midline crossing, which can be another important piece to building cognitive skills.

-Speedy Match – In this game, you shake a container of colored balls that fall into a pattern which you must replicate with your own set of colored pieces.
-Alone, your child can leisurely replicate the pattern to practice visual attention and processing.
+Speedy Match – After shaking a container of colored balls that fall into a pattern, you replicate the pattern with additional pieces.
+Alone, children can leisurely replicate patterns to practice visual attention and processing.
 Add opposing players and you add the necessity to process with speed.

-Tangoes – This puzzle game uses a set of tangrams and picture cards to challenge you to recreate the pictures by building them with the tangram pieces.
-This is meant to be a solitary game.
+Tangoes – This solitary puzzle game uses a set of tangrams and picture cards that challenge you to build the pictures with tangram pieces.

-Hoppers – Have you ever played the peg game at Cracker Barrel?
-This game is similar because you must hop little frogs over one another to remove them from the pond.
-A set of cards is included that requires you to set up the frogs on the pond differently each time – meaning your child isn’t likely to master the “formula” quickly, so the game will last a long time.
-It’s meant to be a solitary game.
+Hoppers – This solitary game is similar to the peg game at Cracker Barrel because you must hop little frogs over one another to remove them from the pond.
+A set of cards requires you to set up the frogs on the pond differently each time – meaning your child isn’t likely to master the “formula” quickly.

 Rush Hour – In this solitary game, cards prompt you to set up little cars in a certain traffic jam pattern.
 The player must move the cars to free up the traffic jam so a particular car can escape.
 There’s a free online version, too!

-Color Code – In this solitary game, you are given pattern cards which you must recreate by stacking various colored pieces in a certain order.
+Color Code – In yet another solitary game, you are given pattern cards which you must recreate by stacking various colored pieces in a certain order.
 It’s harder than it sounds!
-I don’t like the online version as much as the hands-on version, but you can sample the game free online.

-Blokus – This game is one of our favorites right now.
-While it can be played alone, it’s more fun with 2-4 players.
-Players are given a set of various shaped playing pieces.
-The goal is to strategically place your pieces on a grid in order to block other players from having room to place their own pieces.
+Blokus – While it can be played alone, this game is more fun with 2-4 players.
+Players are given a set of various-shaped playing pieces.
+The goal is to strategically place pieces on a grid to block other players from having room to place their pieces.

-Qwirkle – This is another favorite.
-You know Scrabble, right?
-Think of this as Scrabble with shapes.
+Qwirkle – Think of this game as Scrabble with shapes.
 The pieces must be played according to their shape and color, and you must always build from existing pieces already in play.
-You must have at least two players, but three+ is even better.
+You must have at least two players, but three or more is better.

-Q-Bitz – This game can be played in several ways, all of which promote visual cognitive skills.
+Q-Bitz – This game can be played in several ways, all promoting visual cognitive skills.
 It can be played alone or with up to four players.
 More players increase the need for visual speed as players race to recreate patterns using a set of colored cubes.

 Pixy Cubes – This game is very similar to Q-Bitz.
-It’s slightly easier to play because the cubes only use solid colors, as opposed to the colors and dots on the Q-Bitz cubes.
+It’s slightly easier to play because the cubes only use solid colors.

-Connect Four – You played this when you were little, didn’t you?
-I did!
-It’s a great 3-D version of tic-tac-toe.
+Connect Four – Think of this game as a 3-D version of tic-tac-toe.

-Simon – I bet you played this when you were little, too!
-It’s a solitary electronic game where colored buttons light up (and make sounds) in various patterns.
-Once the pattern is finished, you must remember which buttons to press in order to complete the same pattern.
+Simon – This solitary electronic game has colored buttons that light up (and make sounds) in various patterns.
+Once the pattern is finished, you must remember which buttons to press to complete the same pattern.
 It’s very challenging!

-Guess Who? – We really love this game.
-Two players take turns asking questions about the items on the board to try to determine which item their opponent has chosen.
-While no speed is involved, there is quite a lot of visual attention required to single out the correct item and win the game.
+Guess Who? – Two players take turns asking questions about the items on the board to determine which item their opponent has chosen.
+While no speed is involved, visual attention is required to single out the correct item and win the game.

-Mastermind – This may well be one of my all-time personal favorites.
-It requires serious thought, strong visual attention skills and lots of logical thinking to find the correct pattern of colored pieces that your opponent has hidden.
+Mastermind – This may well be one of my all-time personal favorite games It requires serious thought, strong visual attention skills, and lots of logical thinking to find the correct pattern of colored pieces that your opponent has hidden.
 Save this game until at least 3rd grade.
-It’s tough, but really good!

 Pattern Block Cards – Pattern blocks are a great tool for living math lessons.
 If you add a set of picture/puzzle cards, you have another activity for building visual cognitive skills.
-If you’re child is artistic by nature, these cards should be a hit.
+Artistic children will especially love building with pattern blocks.

-Linking Cubes for Pattern Practice – Linking cubes are another tool I recommend for living math that work well for visual brain training.
-As the parent, you can build patterns with the cubes then ask your child to replicate the patterns with their own cubes.
-You can also ask you child to create their own patterns.
-Or, replicate a pattern using different colors than the originals.
-Or, create patterns based on criteria you provide – like ABBC (ie. red, blue, blue, yellow.)
+Linking Cubes for Pattern Practice – Linking cubes are another tool recommended for living math that work well for visual brain training.
+As the parent, you can build patterns with the cubes and then ask your child to replicate them with their cubes.
+You can also ask your child to create patterns or replicate premade patterns using different colors than the originals.
+Patterns can also be created based on criteria – like ABBC (ie. red, blue, blue, yellow.)

-Attribute blocks – Attribute blocks are a third manipulative I recommend for living math that also happen to require a great deal of visual skills in their use.
-You’ll appreciate these free activities which will teach you how to use the blocks.
+Attribute blocks – Attribute blocks are a third manipulative recommended for living math that also requires visual skills.
+You’ll appreciate these ideas which will teach you how to use the blocks.

-Visual Mind Benders – There are several levels available in the Visual Mind Benders series from from Critical Thinking Press.
-They have a nice logical thinking component, too!
+Visual Mind Benders – There are several levels of the Visual Mind Benders series from Critical Thinking Press.
+Besides building visual cognition skills, they have a nice logical thinking component, too!

 Dyslexia Games – This series of books was written specifically for children who struggle with dyslexia.
 In my review, you can see the books I’ve singled out to use for any child needing visual cognitive skills practice.